richtastic/ff/src/3DR/wiki/app.md

 					- create new P3D with same match core points, but new
 				- set match points as nonputative
 				- insert (now) standalone match

+		- set match points as nonputative
+		- DO INSERT

 	insert:
 		- look for intersection of any point2D in corresponding view
 		- if no intersections: